nanoframework/nf-tools/EspFirmwareFlasher/README.md

 # EspFirmwareFlasher

 ## A little command line tool that does the upload of the nanoCLR automatically
+It makes use of the esptool.
+You can find the esptool usage and license information here: See usage and license information at http://github.com/espressif/esptool
 ### Usage
 1. Unzip it into a folder
 2. Bring your ESP32 into download mode, connect it via USB cable to your PC and find out on which serial port it is connected